 This post is in partnership with Warner Bros.
-Pictures.
-In case you haven’t heard, Paddington 2 premieres in theaters January 12th!
+Pictures for Paddington 2!
 No matter where Paddington goes, he makes the world a brighter place.
 So we thought we’d make some fun Paddington inspired teddy bear toast to put a smile on your child’s face and to get them excited for the upcoming sequel!

 Paddington Bear Toast

-Following one the most successful family hits of all time, “Paddington”, comes a sequel everyone’s bound to adore.
+Following one the most successful family hits of all time, “Paddington”, came a sequel everyone was bound to adore.
 Paddington, who loves marmalade and spreading joy all the way from Peru to London inspired this fun and easy teddy bear toast recipe!

 I mean, who can really resist an adorable teddy bear face?
 Then you combine that with toast, fruit and your choice of marmalade, chocolate hazelnut spread or peanut butter and you have yourself a cute little snack (did you ever think you’d be calling your snacks cute?!)